thanpolas/toddmotto.github.io/_posts/2013-05-30-revisiting-svg-workflow-for-performance-and-progressive-development-with-transparent-data-uris.md

 Remember, it's important to put the SVG override in your CSS _after_ the PNG declaration, this will prevent any priority order issues in browsers and ensure your SVG always comes out ontop when supported.

 ### Bonus: actually embedding SVG+XML inside CSS!
 As crazy as it sounds, I recently found this out; you can embed an SVG image inside CSS - essentially embedding XML markup as a background image (which is actually the stuff _inside_ the .svg file).
-This is really the next step up from Data URIs:
+This is really the next step in Data URIs, but just because we can, should we:

 {% highlight css %}
 .svg .chromium {